June 7-15, 2020. Jump into the pages of history as you follow the story of America on your adventure from Philadelphia to Washington, D.C.

 Be sure to enroll early and take advantage of the early booking discount.

 Heritage of America – U.S. History Tour Itinerary

 Day 2/Monday, June 8 This morning we’ll embark on a tour of “the Birthplace of a New Nation.”
 We’ll see the Liberty Bell and Independence Hall, the location of the signing of the Declaration of Independence and the drafting of the Constitution.
-We’ll stop in Amish country on our way to Gettysburg, site of the Union victory and a turning point in the Civil War.
+This afternoon we’ll make a stop in Amish country before arriving in Gettysburg, site of the Union victory and a turning point in the Civil War.
 Tonight, enjoy dinner in an historic Gettysburg tavern.
 (Breakfast & Dinner included)